csev/cc4e/book/chap03.md

         reverse(s);
       }

-The do-while is necessary, or at least convenient, since at least one character must be installed in the array s, regardless of the value of n.
-We also used braces around the single statement that makes up the body of the do-while, even though they are unnecessary, so the hasty reader will not mistake the while part for the _beginning_ of a while loop.
+The `do-while` is necessary, or at least convenient, since at least one character must be installed in the array `s`, regardless of the value of `n`.
+We also used braces around the single statement that makes up the body of the `do-while`, even though they are unnecessary, so the hasty reader will not mistake the `while` part for the _beginning_ of a `while` loop.

-**Exercise 3-3.** In a 2's complement number representation, our version of itoa does not handle the largest negative number, that is, the value of _n_ equal to -(2wordsize-1).
+**Exercise 3-3.** In a 2's complement number representation, our version of `itoa` does not handle the largest negative number, that is, the value of _n_ equal to -(2<sup>wordsize-1</sup>).
 Explain why not.
 Modify it to print that value correctly, regardless of the machine it runs on.

-**Exercise 3-4.** Write the analogous function itob (n, s) which converts the unsigned integer n into a binary character representation in s.
-Write itoh, which converts an integer to hexadecimal representation.
+**Exercise 3-4.** Write the analogous function `itob(n, s)` which converts the unsigned integer `n` into a binary character representation in `s`.
+Write `itoh`, which converts an integer to hexadecimal representation.

-**Exercise 3-5.** Write a version of itoa which accepts three arguments instead of two.
+**Exercise 3-5.** Write a version of `itoa` which accepts three arguments instead of two.
 The third argument is a minimum field width; the converted number must be padded with blanks on the left if necessary to make it wide enough.